June 1978

 17

-At the Lorely Festival in St. Goarhausen, Germany, the Jefferson Starship fail to appear as scheduled because singer Grace Slick, currently in the midst of along bout with alcoholism, is unable to go onstage.
-Fans riot, causing over #1 million worth of damage.
+At the Lorely Festival in St. Goarhausen, Germany, the Jefferson Starship fail to appear as scheduled because singer Grace Slick, currently in the midst of a long bout with alcoholism, is unable to go onstage.
+Fans riot, causing over one million US dollars' worth of damage.
 Two days later, Slick will leave the band.
 On June 24, Marty Balin will assume lead vocal duties in her place at Britain's Knebworth Festival, following which the band will cancel the rest of its European tour.

 The